iskandartypes/Onshape-FeatureScript-Practice/legoPart/README.md

-# Making a Square Sketch
+# Making a Lego Brick Part

+It varies its shape based off its dimensions!

 ### The Spec
 ![Three different lego bricks, with no posts for singletons, solid thin posts for one-wides, and hollow posts for n by n lego](legoSpec.png)